 When many people sit down to write, they struggle to find flow.
 This comes from fear.
 We believe we don’t have anything to say and that no one wants to hear what we have to say.
 I’ve struggled with this fear myself.
 But as I continued to write, I began to find my voice and my confidence rose.
 I saw that people did care about what I had to say and this gave me more of a reason to invest in my writing skills.

 The key to getting into a flow is learning to be yourself.
 Authenticity can take ordinary content and make it extraordinary.
 The difficult thing about learning to be authentic is that you have to be OK with you.
-You need to embrace your voice and be bold enough to take a step into the world with it.
-For some helpful tips on learning to write with authenticity, check out this article.
+You need to embrace your voice and be bold enough to step into the world with it.

 Grounded in Research